Karate Training

 - Create video demonstrations showing before and after learning.

-- Offer weekly challenges: “Learn this block in 3 days,” “Practice these basic kicks,” etc.
+- Offer weekly challenges: “learn this block in 3 days”, “practice these basic” kicks, etc.

 SEO applied to content on self-defense and karate

-- Include subtitles with frequently asked questions: “Can an app really teach karate?”, “Do I need an instructor?”, “What is the difference between the free and premium versions?”
+- Include subtitles with frequently asked questions: “Can an app really teach karate?”, “Do I need an instructor?”, “What is the difference between free and premium versions?”

-- Meta-descriptions that summarize what the app offers: “Free karate app with basic lessons, offline, no mandatory payments”
+- Meta‐descriptions that summarize what the app offers: Free karate app with basic lessons, offline, without mandatory payments”

 Warnings and ethics in learning karate via app